bmuschko/docker-for-jvm-projects/exercises/exercise-9/instructions.md

 4. Commit and push the `Jenkinsfile` to your repository.
 5. Trigger a new build in Jenkins.
 6. Inspect the pipeline view.
 Do you see the new stages?
-7. (Optional) Configure the pipeline to use Docker agents.
-Use the image `openjdk:jre-alpine`.
-See the [Jenkins documentation on agents](https://jenkins.io/doc/book/pipeline/syntax/#agent) for configuration options.